WordPress/gutenberg/docs/README.md

 **Legend:**

-1. Block Inserter
+1. Block inserter
-2. Block Editor Content Area
+2. Block editor content area
-3. Settings Sidebar
+3. Settings sidebar

 Using a system of Blocks to compose and format content, the new block-based editor is designed to create rich, flexible layouts for websites and digital products.
 Content is created using blocks instead of freeform text with inserted media, embeds and Shortcodes (there's a Shortcode block, though).